Free Zone company in Dubai · How to choose

 Remote process

 You can complete almost everything without travelling.
-You only attend in person for the bank account and Emirates ID procedures (depending on the free zone).
+You only attend in person for the banking process and Emirates ID, depending on the chosen Free Zone and bank.

 04